textileio/js-textile/etc/hub.api.md

 }, err?: Error) => void, ctx?: ContextInterface): Promise<() => void>;

 // @public
-export function bucketsInit(api: GrpcConnection, name: string, isPrivate?: boolean, ctx?: ContextInterface): Promise<InitObject>;
+export function bucketsCreate(api: GrpcConnection, name: string, isPrivate?: boolean, ctx?: ContextInterface): Promise<CreateObject>;

 // Warning: (ae-internal-missing-underscore) The name "bucketsLinks" should be prefixed with an underscore because the declaration is marked as @internal
 //